Colorado Court of Appeals: Location

 The court is based in Denver, but is authorized to sit in any county seat to hear cases.
 The court sends panels once a year to decide cases at the University of Colorado School of Law and the Sturm College of Law at the University of Denver to allow law students to observe the appellate process.

 The court has two courtrooms in the Ralph L. Carr Colorado Judicial Center, located at 2 East 14th Avenue in Denver, Colorado.

 Administration

 This court also has many others employees including support staff, secretaries, law clerks, reporters, and attorneys.
 There are 105 court employees, including the judges.

 The Colorado Court of Appeals has heard more than 100 appellate cases each year since 2012.
 In the past two decades the state's Court of Appeals has experienced a dramatic increase in both caseload volume and delay.
 Because of this, case time is measured in terms of months and years.

 Judges

 The Colorado Court of Appeals, located in Denver, has 22 judges.
 The judges serve eight-year terms and are subject to retention elections.
-Each of these judges has his or her own separate chambers located in the Ralph L. Carr Judicial Center.
+Each judge has a separate chambers located in the Ralph L. Carr Judicial Center.